Bachelor of Science in Education, Child and Youth Studies

-The Child and Youth Studies program is a non-licensure program that provides students a foundation in the development and education of children at the early and middle childhood age.
+The Child and Youth Studies major provides you a foundation in the development and education of children at the early and middle childhood age.

-The Early Childhood Development and Education specialization in the Child and Youth Studies program prepares you for a career in the care and education of young children.
+The Early Childhood Development and Education specialization prepares you for a career in the care and education of young children.
 You will learn how to effectively teach children in pre-kindergarten settings to improve their social skills, enhance attention spans and prepare them to succeed in K-12 settings.

 Students who complete the Child and Youth Studies program receive a Bachelor of Science in Education.
 They are eligible for a variety of positions in child care, community based programming, museums, libraries and social service organizations.